0x4447/0x4447-cli-node-potato/README.md

 **WARNING**: What if the certificate takes too long to validate?
 After 30 seconds, the app will quit and print out a detailed explanation of what your next steps are.
 Take the time to thoroughly go over the printout, and you'll be good.

+# Credentials

+To use this CLI, create a programmatic user or create a role with the following permissions:

+- AmazonS3FullAccess
+- CloudFrontFullAccess
+- AmazonRoute53FullAccess
+- AWSCertificateManagerFullAccess

 # Is Deployment Instant?

 No, it's not.
 The following aspects don't happen right away: